 AEROVIRONMENT, AT & T, ELBIT SYSTEMS, FREEWAVE TECHNOLOGIES, GENERAL ATOMICS AERONAUTICAL SYSTEMS, HONEYWELL INTERNATIONAL, NORTHRUP GRUNMAN, PROX DYNAMICS, RADISYS, TEXTRON SYSTEMS

 The demand for greater national security has heightened the need for global IoT in the defense market.
 Given that the defense industry in a region is regarded as a key asset for the national territory, it is imperative that this sector has access to cutting-edge technology.
 Since sovereign territories urgently require improved physical protection on a large scale, defense IoT is essential to attaining this goal.
-The existence of a unified global electronic manufacturing base has had a significant impact on the growth of the IoT in defense industry globally.
+The existence of a unified global electronic manufacturing base has had a significant impact on the growth of the IoT in the defense industry globally.

-The advantages of IoT in terms of high connectivity, improved security, and quick decision-making capabilities are what are driving the IoT in defense industry.
+The advantages of IoT in terms of high connectivity, improved security, and quick decision-making capabilities are what is driving the IoT in the defense industry.
 Another reason driving the IoT in the military industry is the growing demand for creative and dependable services.
 The IoT's massive power consumption during wars or clashes may hinder its advancement in the defense industry.
 Ground and air operations are altering as a result of IoT utilization in the aircraft industry.
 For instance, IoT is being used by aerospace manufacturers to develop and use powerful analytical techniques that will boost operational effectiveness.
-IoT devices may cooperate with one another thanks to its wide connectivity, which also encourages effective coordination, cooperation, communication, and interoperability between humans and machines.
+IoT devices may cooperate with one another thanks to their wide connectivity, which also encourages effective coordination, cooperation, communication, and interoperability between humans and machines.
 These are unquestionably the essential elements of successful and profitable operations in the aerospace sector.

 Building interconnected devices that can carry out a range of military tasks or missions is the goal of Internet of Things (IoT) integration into defense, also known as Military IoT.
 Defense The Internet of Things (IoT) is anticipated to alter information gathering, analysis, and flow, enabling more intelligent interactions between people, interfaces, and networks, ultimately boosting military decision-making.
 For communication purposes as well as a number of other tasks, modern military forces heavily rely on electronic networks.
 A few examples of how technology has improved include predictive maintenance, real-time equipment tracking, inter-equipment tracking, and remote upgrades.
-There are several key factors that are anticipated to propel the IoT adoption in the aerospace and defense sector, including battlefield awareness, warfighter health monitoring, proactive equipment maintenance, remote training, and effective inventory management.
+There are several key factors that are anticipated to propel IoT adoption in the aerospace and defense sector, including battlefield awareness, warfighter health monitoring, proactive equipment maintenance, remote training, and effective inventory management.

 Globally, the Internet of Things is being developed, with an emphasis on personnel applications outside of the military.
 IoT is a perspective that takes into account the inescapable closeness of numerous sensitive things and objects on Earth.
 Through wired and remote connections, they can collaborate to develop new applications with the aim of attaining common goals.

-In order to provide precise and up-to-date information on energy usage throughout the whole production phase, aerospace companies are implementing IoT-enabled smart meters in the manufacturing of aero planes.
+In order to provide precise and up-to-date information on energy usage throughout the whole production phase, aerospace companies are implementing IoT-enabled smart meters in the manufacturing of airplanes.
 Utilizing sophisticated analytics algorithms, these smart meters examine energy consumption and suggest energy-saving strategies.
 Success depends on minimizing the amount of time an aircraft is grounded.
 IoT sensors were used by aerospace to do this.
 Aerospace businesses can keep planes in the air and save money by fixing problems as soon as they land thanks to robust IoT sensors that offer performance data from thousands of angles.
 IoT sensor data can help cut down on the cost, labor, and time required to perform routine maintenance.

-Depending upon the component, the hardware segment has garnered highest market share in 2021.
+Depending upon the component, the hardware segment has garnered the highest market share in 2022.
 Due to rising IoT device demand, the need for low-cost hardware, and the necessity for many sensors and chips for smart devices, the IoT hardware market in aerospace & defense is growing.
 Because of the enhanced security features for IoT devices, such as content protection, authentication, virus detection, and theft deterrent, it is anticipated that the market for IoT in aerospace and defense would expand.